|

 skeptical view of the capacity of language, in this case film language,

+to communicate.
 As the end of Universal

 Citizen and the beginning of El Movimiento make clear, Thompson's